mostyy/radyotvlinkleri/README.md

 # radyolinkleri
-Türkiye'de Internet Radyolarının linkleri
+Türkiye'de ki Internet Radyolarının ve TVlerin Yasal ve Resmi Linkler listelenecektir.

-Not: Sadece Yasal ve Resmi Linkler listelenecektir.
+Legal and Official Links of the Internet Radio and TV in Turkey will be listed.